 So Batei Ungarin is a Haredi neighborhood in Jerusalem.
 It was built by Kolel Ungarin, a Hungarian Jewish charity supporting Jews living in the Land of Israel.
 Batei Ungarin was established in 1891.
-By World War I, there were 100 homes; a synagogue, a beit midrash and a mikveh.
-Furthermore, the original inhabitants of the neighborhood came from Hungary; and many of the residents who live there today can trace their lineage to Hungary.
+By World War I, there were 100 homes; a synagogue, a beit midrash, and a mikveh.
+Furthermore, the neighborhood’s original inhabitants came from Hungary; many of the residents who live there today can trace their lineage to Hungary.
 A major Hasidic group called Toldos Aharon has its headquarters on the edge of Batei Ungarin.

 Ultra Orthodox Jerusalem Tour: Bukharim Quarter

 This is a neighborhood in the center of Jerusalem.
 Many of the residents today are Haredi Jews.
 The first immigrants of Bukharan Jews from Russian Turkestan (Central Asia) settled in Jerusalem in the 1870s and 1880s.
 They bought land and employed architect Conrad Schick to design a neighborhood for them.
 In 1890, seven members of the Bukharan Jewish community formed the Hovevei Zion Association of the Jewish communities of Bukhara, Samarkand, and Tashkent.